CallMeRyu/SuperiorSurvivors_Revisited/README.md

 (*THIS WILL NEED TESTING & FEEDBACK, PLEASE*)

 * Weapons expanded* Just like the clothing, you now can make your own addon mods for base weapons and modded weapons into superior survivors!

+* Threaten task edit: Now there should be a chance you can run away from a npc threatening you to go away